-Our system is one of the many water system throughout New York State with a controlled, low level of fluoride for consumer dental health protection.
+Our system is one of the many water systems throughout New York State with a controlled, low level of fluoride for consumer dental health protection.
 According to the United States Center for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at an optimal range of 0.7 to 0.9 ppm.
-To ensure that the fluoride supplement in your water provides optimal dental health protection, the State Department of health requires that we monitor the fluoride level on a daily basis.
-During the reporting year, monitoring showed fluoride levels in your water were in the optimal range over 94% of the time.
+To ensure the fluoride supplement in your water provides optimal dental health protection, the State Department of Health requires that we monitor the fluoride level on a daily basis.
+During this reporting year, monitoring showed fluoride levels in your water were within 1% of the optimal range over 84% of the time.
 None of the monitoring results showed any levels of fluoride that approach the 2.2-ppm MCL for fluoride.